LionelBeato/coatimundis/README.md

 - *middleware* : code that is packaged and used as boilerplate for your application.

+## O

+- *object* : a variable that may represent data/values in whatever structure.
+In class-based languages, an object refers to an *instance* of that class.

 ## P

 - *primitive* : a data type that is typically a basic building block of a language and denotes a value.